stappersg/vBook/src/tuto/0/antivirus.md

 }
 ```

-> Since there is no heavy network traffic, John decided to do a post-queue filtering.
+> Since there is no heavy network traffic, John decided to do a "post-queue" filtering.

 Compromised emails are quarantined in the `virus_q` folder.